polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

   prove that "this operating system is the best?"

-- **Avoid referencing proprietary information.** This can refer to any potential terminology or product names that may be trademarked or any internal information (API keys, machine names, etc…)
+- **Avoid referencing proprietary information.** This can refer to any potential terminology or product names that may be trademarked or any internal information (API keys, machine names, etc…).

 - **Avoid starting a sentence with "this" since it is unclear what "this" references.**